 Most college students drink in moderation.
 Research has long found that heavy drinking among students is less common than people generally think.

 Nationally, about 20 percent of college students don’t drink alcohol at all.
 For example, at the University of Missouri, that’s 6,000 alcohol abstainers.
-The Missouri College Health Behavior Survey conducted at UM found that most students consume zero to four drinks per week.
+The Missouri College Health Behavior Survey was done at UM.
+It found that most students consume zero to four drinks per week.

 For those who do drink, it’s not high on their priority lists.
-Dr. Kim Dude, Director of the Wellness Resource Center at UM reports that “According to our scientifically sound surveys, drinking is fifth on the list of what university students do for fun, and seventh or eighth in terms of relieving stress.”
+Dr. Kim Dude is head of the Wellness Resource Center at UM.
+She says this.
+“According to our scientifically sound surveys, drinking is fifth on the list of what university students do for fun, and seventh or eighth in terms of relieving stress.”